Adverse Selection

 3. Leverage Technology

-Use trading platforms that provide comprehensive data and analytics.
-Many platforms offer tools for:
+Use platforms that provide comprehensive data:

 4. Understand Market Psychology